MENU

 • Pain or discomfort.

-• Emotional symptoms such as embarrassment, anxiety, and depression.
+• Emotional symptoms such as shame, anxiety, and depression.

 What Causes Lipedema?

 While the exact cause of lipedema is not known, this condition runs in families and may be genetic.
 Lipedema most often affects women, and usually begins or worsens at the time of puberty, pregnancy, or menopause.
-It is important to understand that this condition is not caused by obesity, however, more than half of the patients with this condition are overweight.
-Dieting does not impact the areas affected by lipedema.
+It is important to understand that this condition is not caused by obesity, however, more than half of the lipedema patients are overweight.
+Dieting does not impact the abnormal fat areas affected by lipedema.

 Stages of Lipedema